 Conscious Leader Conversations

-Art speaks with his SIP colleague, Sustainability Author and Business Transformation Expert, Jeff Leinaweaver, Ph.D.
+Art speaks with Sustainability Author and Business Transformation Expert, Jeff Leinaweaver, Ph.D.

 Art Stewart: You’ve been operating at the cutting edge of the sustainability movement for some time, with a particular focus on new thinking and the deployment of frameworks for reporting.
 What drew you to this notion of storytelling as a factor in where the movement now needs to head?